protocolbuffers/protocolbuffers.github.io/content/getting-started/cpptutorial.md

 forward-compatible -- and you almost certainly do want this -- then there are some rules you need to follow.
 In the new version of the protocol buffer:

--   you *must not* change the tag numbers of any existing fields.
+-   you *must not* change the field numbers of any existing fields.
 -   you *must not* add or delete any required fields.
 -   you *may* delete optional or repeated fields.
--   you *may* add new optional or repeated fields but you must use fresh tag numbers (that is, tag numbers that were never used in this protocol buffer, not even by deleted fields).
+-   you *may* add new optional or repeated fields but you must use fresh field numbers (that is, field numbers that were never used in this protocol buffer, not even by deleted fields).

 (There are
 [some exceptions](/programming-guides/proto#updating) to